29 Jul Cutting-Edge Equine X-ray Detector May be the New Jewel of the Triple Crown

 Using Reveal 35C’s multi-energy functionality, the veterinarian can potentially eliminate the need for other diagnostic procedures such as MRI and ultrasound, eliminating the need to sedate the horse and reducing time-sensitive diagnostic deliberation when immediate action could be critical.

 Routine maintenance is the area where Reveal™ 35C could really shine.
-Were it incorporated into regular check-ups, since the time required for its use is minimal, a precise record of the ongoing musculoskeletal development and condition of each athlete could be maintained, thereby hopefully catching latent issues prior to full manifestation, allowing training regimens and racing schedules to be altered before injury A prime example is early diagnosis of synovitis, which may be caused by minute bone or cartilage fragments or fractures that when caught and repaired early, prevent the development of synovitis in the first place.
+Were it incorporated into regular check-ups, since the time required for its use is minimal, a precise record of the ongoing musculoskeletal development and condition of each athlete could be maintained, thereby hopefully catching latent issues prior to full manifestation, allowing training regimens and racing schedules to be altered before injury occurs.
+A prime example is early diagnosis of synovitis, which may be caused by minute bone or cartilage fragments or fractures that when caught and repaired early, prevent the development of synovitis in the first place.

 “The best vets in the racehorse industry will adopt new practices designed to prevent or quickly catch issues in the legs of racehorses, not just in preservation of an ancient and undeniably exciting sport, but mostly for the love of the horse, the real reason the sport is great and has persevered,” Karim said.
 “Reveal™ 35C is ideally suited for this purpose, with its rugged construction, and its ability to function in alternate acquisition mode in barns where the Wi–Fi signal may be weak in certain areas.”